 Given the small number of studies and heterogeneity of screening interventions, meta-analyses were not conducted for any of the KQs in this report.
 We instead conducted a narrative synthesis of the results by screening strategy.
-We generated summary tables and descriptive text detailing the populations and protocols of included studies, and the interventions and followup up procedures of the included trials.
+We generated summary tables and descriptive text detailing the populations and protocols of included studies, and the interventions and followup procedures of the included trials.
 The pre-specified outcomes sought for this review were abstracted from each study, by key question, and results were presented in groups defined by the screening strategy.
+The selected pre-specified outcomes were prioritized for abstraction even when they were not the primary outcome of the included studies.
+Some outcomes were calculated from raw data reported in study publications where needed to adhere to Task Force priorities or to facilitate comparability across trials.
+As a result, some results reported in this review may differ from the findings highlighted in the main results of the original publications.

 In 2014, the World Health Organization revised the classification of tumors of the female reproductive system.
 Following these revisions, most cancers historically classified as peritoneal cancer would be reclassified as ovarian and tubal cancers.
-Therefore, we present the effect of screening on the combined classifications of ovarian, tubal, and peritoneal cancers.85 Ovarian cancer was defined as primary ovarian, peritoneal, and fallopian tube cancers in the Prostate, Lung, Colorectal and Ovarian (PLCO).
-The U.K. Collaborative Trial of Ovarian Cancer Screening (UKCTOCS) also reported results for this outcome, but excluded primary peritoneal cancer from the primary analysis.
+Analyses with both ovarian and peritoneal cancer were prioritized, since their presentation and treatment are not distinct in clinical practice and because they are often difficult to distinguish pathologically.90 Ovarian cancer was defined as primary ovarian, peritoneal, and fallopian tube cancers in the Prostate, Lung, Colorectal and Ovarian (PLCO).
+The U.K. Collaborative Trial of Ovarian Cancer Screening (UKCTOCS) also reported results for this outcome, but excluded primary peritoneal cancer from primary analyses.
 We have noted where we have calculated results that included peritoneal cancer using raw numbers reported in the UKCTOCS.
 Data from the U.K. Pilot trial did not capture information related to peritoneal cancer; therefore, these results are limited to primary cancer of the ovary and fallopian tubes.